NivaldoFarias/typescript-project-template/README.md

 - `log`: A string containing a simplified error message, for _Server side_ use. **This is the message that will be used by the `AppLog` Object**
 - `statusCode`: An integer containing the HTTP status code.
 - `message`: A string containing a simplified error message, for _Client side_ use. **This is the message that will be displayed to the user.**
-- `detail`: A string containing a detailed error message, for _Client side_ use.
+- `details`: A string containing a detailed error message, for _Client side_ use.
 Can be used to provide more information about the error, such as the stack trace, or suggestions on how to counter the error.

 ##### Example Usage